 As consumers become more aware of what they are eating, the world spends more than a trillion dollars on organic foods every year.
 If you’re buying for taste and quality, organic is a great option for your health and the environment.

-If you would like to talk to an expert about eating healthy, Avaana can help you find a nutritionist near you.
+If you’re just starting off, planning to eat healthy can be confusing.
+You can begin by reading our beginner’s guide to healthy eating.
+If you would like to talk to an expert about eating healthy, Avaana can help you find online nutrition coaching.